 SOLUTION ONE: FORCE AN EVIL CHARACTER TO EAT SOMETHING DISGUSTING

 Julia Donaldson knows just how to punish her baddies, avoiding the criticism of immorality, but without going too far.
-Donaldson is indeed a master of knowing what will be sell well.
+Donaldson is indeed a master of knowing what appeals to the broadest possible consumer base.

 The Highway Rat ends up being lured into a cave where, in a plot similar to that in the classic Chicken Licken.
 Emerging on the other side of the cave, somehow unable to return to his hunting ground, this baddie is forced to spend the rest of his life sweeping up the floor of a bakery, eating nothing but crumbs off the floor.